 Espresso machines: how to choose the best machine for your needs

-Now that technology has advanced so much, there are countless brands and types of espresso machines to choose from.
+With the advancement of technology, there are now numerous brands and types of espresso machines to choose from.

 There are some hefty price tags at the top end of the range, to be sure, with the top machines coming at a somewhat eye-watering price of around $1000.